jackwherry/DerpBot/README.md

 If the phrase "bot" appears, and a response is triggered, three tickets containing the message "That's me!" are entered into a "hat".
 One ticket with "You're a bot!" is entered.
 Each ticket has an equal probability of being selected, meaning that "You're a bot!" will only appear a quarter of the time.
 Since the phrases "wow" and "eek" each only correspond to one response, the number of tickets for each is irrelevant.

-Another behavior worth noting is that the bot iterates through each trigger phrase starting from the top.
-In other words, if a message were able to trigger two trigger phrases, the topmost one would be activated.
-As a result, you should put your most specific phrases near the top and your most general ones at the bottom.
+Another behavior worth noting is that the bot shuffles the list of trigger phrases on each message received.
+As a result, the order of phrases in the data file is irrelevant.